Women in the Russian and Soviet military: Partisans

 Women constituted significant numbers of the Soviet partisans.
 One of the most famous was Zoya Kosmodemyanskaya, who was posthumously awarded the title Hero of the Soviet Union on 16 February 1942.

 The youngest woman to become a Hero of the Soviet Union was also a resistance fighter, Zinaida Portnova.

-Cold War

-After the war, most women left the armed forces.
-Those that stayed to make a career in the post-war armed forces saw old attitudes return and promotion and opportunities more difficult.
-Also, some military academies closed their doors to women despite the supposed official policy of equality.
-In 1967, the Soviet Universal Military Duty Laws concluded that women offered the greater source of available soldiers during periods of large scale mobilization.
-Thus, several programs during the height of the Cold War were set up to encourage women to enlist.
-Participation in military orientated youth programs and forced participation in the reserves for ex-servicewomen up to the age of 40 are some examples.
-Universities contained reservist officer training which accompanied a place in the reserves themselves, especially for doctors.
-But some roles open to women during the war were later barred.

 Russian Federation

 Yeltsin era

 At the end of 1992, when conscription of noncommissioned officers and enlisted personnel was converted to volunteer or contract recruitment, women were given equal rights with men to join the Russian Armed Forces.
 Between 1990 and 1999, the percentage of women in the armed forces grew from 3.5% to almost 10%.
 Similar phenomena happened in other countries around the world in the late 20th century.

 Smirnov (2002) cited a September–November 1999 survey that he and colleagues conducted amongst a representative sample of 993 servicewomen, indicating that female soldiers generally had a much higher educational level than their male counterparts, their average age was about 30 and they had achieved considerable experience.
 However, the socioeconomic conditions for women in Russia were worsening ('women who are pushed out of paid work into unpaid housework, irregular occupation, and unemployment constitute an urgent social problem in Russia'), and thus 'seriously complicate[d] their integration into the military community'.
 According to the 1999 survey, 67.9% of military women were married, and they accounted for 57.1% of all servicewomen who had children (71.4%); all other female soldiers were much less likely to have children.
 There was also a clear link between education and parenthood: the more educated people were, the fewer children they had.
 Smirnov noted that divorce rates had gone up and marriage rates had gone down in the 1990s; he stated that divorced and widowed women were 'the least socially protected group', as they were often poorer and several of them even lacked housing.